Recognition of Prior Learning / Credit Transfer Policy

 • facilitate the movement of students between institutions and between courses of various types and levels;

-• outline the parameters for determining credit, including the maximum level of credit which can be granted within courses; and
+• outline the parameters for determining credit, including the maximum level of credit which can be granted within courses.

 1. Granting of Credit